foundation/proton/README.md

 This project is meant to replace the popular [panini](https://github.com/foundation/panini) site generator.

 ```
-This project is in very early stages.
+This project is in beta.
 Any feedback would be appreciated.

 PLEASE DO NOT USE THIS FOR PRODUCTION PROJECTS.
 ```